-Je suis maître de conférences en neurosciences computationnelles dans l'équipe Audition du département d'études cognitives de l'Ecole Normale Supérieure de Paris, et membre de l'Institut Universitaire de France.
+Je suis maître de conférences en neurosciences computationnelles et théoriques dans l'équipe Audition du département d'études cognitives de l'Ecole Normale Supérieure de Paris, et membre de l'Institut Universitaire de France.
 Je m'intéresse à la modélisation neuronale de la perception, en particulier de l'audition.
 Mes travaux sont principalement financés par l'European Research Council.

-I am an associate professor in computational neuroscience in the hearing lab at Ecole Normale Supérieure in Paris, and a member of Institut Universitaire de France.
+I am an associate professor in theoretical and computational neuroscience in the hearing lab at Ecole Normale Supérieure in Paris, and a member of Institut Universitaire de France.
 My main interest is neural modeling of perception, in particular of the auditory system.
 My work is primarily funded by the European Research Council.

 Please don't hesitate to contact me if you are interested in working in my group.
 I am also an editor for the Springer Series in Computational Neuroscience: contact me if you would like to write a book.